Amy Shindler: Writing

 Shindler is also an author and playwright.
 In 2012 she was invited on BBC Radio 4’s Loose Ends to discuss an erotic spoof book, Fifty Shelves of Grey, which she co-authored with three other writers under the pseudonym, ‘Vanessa Parody’.

 In September 2016 her first play, Burning Bridges, was premiered at Theatre 503.
-The play drew the attention of the press for its timely exploration of a young woman with Asperger syndrome and was nominated for three Offie Awards including Best Play.
+The play drew the attention of the press for its timely exploration of a young woman with Asperger syndrome and was nominated for three 2017 Offies including Best Play.